Hemalatah/Simple-Express-JS-Application/README.md

   - Goto "http://localhost:5000/" in your browser

-Steps to do automated testing:
+### Steps to do automated testing:
-  - In the treminal, make sure the current directory is Simple-Express-JS-Application
+  - In the terminal, make sure the current directory is Simple-Express-JS-Application
   - Type "npm test" to see the test logs